 Set goals for your child’s education

 There is a link between academic success and parent expectations.
 As your child is more likely to apply themselves if they feel they will be held accountable or praised for their results.
 Setting academic targets will give your child more focus and drive to succeed.
 The key is to set attainable milestones which can be built up over time.
+Whether that’s GCSEs at College or staying at school.
 When we achieve a goal our body releases dopamine.
 This is a feel-good hormone and an important part of the brain’s reward system.
 This dopamine hit becomes a motivator to strive towards future targets.
 Therefore meaning the smaller victories we achieve, the more we will be inclined to strive towards future goals.

 Did you enjoy this post?
 If you want to read some more you might like 10 Things I’ve Learned In The First Terms Of Being A School Mum.
 Or how about 10 Tips To Prepare Your Child For The Start Of School.
 If you want more funny real-life parenting, head to my Mum Life section.
 Or for UK travel and day out inspiration click on my Travel Section.

 If you like a bit of social media madness, pop over to my Facebook page where you’ll be able to have a laugh at what ridiculousness goes on in my house with three very small boys on a daily basis.
 Warning – there is often sarcasm, and usually swearing.
 There are also great travel reviews and some AWESOME giveaways.
 Feel free to join my Twins, Tantrums and Cold Coffee – Shits and Giggles Parenting Group too, where everyone shares their hilarious stories.

 And if you want to work with me, feel free to give me a shout here or at email@example.com and I’ll get back to you.